CMPSC310-AlleghenyCollege-Fall2021/community_guidelines/README.md

 ### Team work

-Meeting during the week
+- Meeting during the week
-good communication
+- Good communication
-help others if they need help
+- Help others if they need help
-plan ahead in general what everyone's role or plan
+- Plan ahead in general what everyone's role or plan